Hound dog art in Knoxville

 After the war, Congress passed a law creating a system of land grant colleges.
 In 1868,

-Knoxville.
-At the time, Tennessee’s governor was Parson Brownlow, a Unionist and Methodist newspaper editor from
+Tennessee’s governor was William Brownlow, a Methodist clergyman, Unionist, and newspaper editor from

 Knoxville.
 The legislature was also dominated by people who had favored the Union cause during the Civil War.
-Largely because of this, the state government chose to put its main land grant college in
+Under this direction, the state government chose to put its main land grant college in

 A few years later, East